openkim/openkim-items-wiki/wiki/model-drivers/0770/7503/4781/001/MD_077075034781_001/wikipage.md

 These correspond to the following variables in the code:

-A, B, lambda1, lambda2, lambda3, gamma, beta, n, c, d, h, Rc, & Dc.
+$$ \text{A, B, lambda1, lambda2, lambda3, gamma, beta, n, c, d, h, Rc, & Dc.} $$

-Additionally, the code requires three other variables for the element being used:
+Additionally, the code requires three other variables to determine the elements being used:

 $$ \text{Element 1}: \text{The center atom in a 3-body interaction} $$
 $$ \text{Element 2}: \text{The atom bonded to the center atom} $$